-On April 26, 1995, I received in the mail my first two papal autographs: those of Saint John XXIII as Cardinal Angelo Roncalli, and of Blessed Paul VI as Cardinal Giovanni Montini.
+On April 26, 1995, I received in the mail my first two papal autographs: those of Pope Saint John XXIII as Cardinal Angelo Roncalli, and of Pope Saint Paul VI as Archbishop Giovanni Montini.
 I know this, because I’ve always recorded in my Bible the dates I receive a new pope’s autograph for my Collection.

 About the Papal Artifacts’ Collection:

 As a high school senior, I had an assignment in my Government class to write to a politician.
 I chose President Jimmy Carter.
 He sent me an autographed photo of himself and his wife and that started my interest in autographs.
 I began researching celebrity addresses in all fields–sports, music, politics, movies, and more–and wrote letters to these various stars.
 After spending hundreds of dollars in postage, I amassed a fairly large collection.

 My interest then turned toward historical autographs, particularly of past presidents.
 I started getting subscriptions to various autograph dealers and, though I was a student, I was able to buy a nice autograph from time to time.
 At one point, I had autographs of 16 presidents, dating back to President Martin Van Buren.

 In 1995, I received an autograph dealer catalog that offered three different papal autographs for auction.
 It was the first time I had ever seen a signature of a Pope made available–in a way I was shocked that they even existed.
 I had to get a loan from my sister, but in the end I won two of the three papal items–autographs of Popes John XXIII and Paul VI, both as cardinals.

 This is what started my bug for papal and religious autographs.
 Not long after, I was able to add signatures of Pius VII and Pius IX.
 Eventually I lost all interest in modern day celebrities, as well as presidential autographs.
 I sold nearly the entire collection.
 With that money, I was able to purchase a number of other fine autographs with religious themes.